SoaringMoon/WaifuNetwork/Archive/Threads/robowaifumeta2 Electric Boogaloo.md

 - Real efforts to help the community.
 You post here, genuinely seem to be appreciative of the things community does for the benefit of all of us, and have put in effort to at least attempt organization based on topic.
 - Whatever anyone can say about you, you're not malicious.
 I also know that despite your tongue-in-cheek shitposts you're not actually power-hungry either, as you could just ban dissent but choose not to.

 There are many more things I like but these are some top ones.
 Keep up the good work on those, and all I ask is that you listen to people when they critique.
-The critique is because we like your board, if I didn't care about this place I wouldn't bother offering my two cents. [spoiler]Sorry if you perceived it as harsh, that's just a part of imageboards for the most part, and a product of frustration[/spoiler]
+The critique is because we like your board, if I didn't care about this place I wouldn't bother offering my two cents. %%Sorry if you perceived it as harsh, that's just a part of imageboards for the most part, and a product of frustration%%

 # 309
 >>7449
-[spoiler]Honestly visibility was a concern in the opposite respect.
+%%Honestly visibility was a concern in the opposite respect.
 I really did not want to blow up your board with this.
 I would have much preferred a casual chat with you where me and someone else could mull over some problems.
-I actually did try to get the IRC thing sorted out btw, but I don't think tom will allow it for now.[/spoiler]
+I actually did try to get the IRC thing sorted out btw, but I don't think tom will allow it for now.%%

 # 310
 >>7451